 Create a clear structure

 When staff know what is expected of them, and their role within the organization, they’re much more responsive to, and engaged with, your safety processes.
 Establish a clear vision to guide your safety strategy, and use it as a foundation to build and shape goals.
 Once overall strategies are in place, staff can use these to develop tactics to support them, and guide staff in their daily responsibilities.
 Structure also helps set expectations for new staff as they join your organization, and ensures that everyone is on the same page.
+For an additional resource, check out the Top 5 Workplace Safety Tips from Industry Experts.

 Listen to your staff